By Jackson Galaxy

 The common wisdom in introducing a newly adopted cat to a resident one in the past was to open the carrying case and “let them work it out.”
 We most definitely have a new way of looking at things; from the cat’s perspective.
 Cats are, after all, about territory.
 Bring a new, utterly alien scent of the same species into the house, and more times than not, we’re asking for chaos.
 Of course everyone has a story about introducing two cats that went smoothly doing the old fashioned technique.
 The point to stress is, if it goes poorly, this one meeting is the association that these two cats will hold onto for quite a long time and make a peaceable kingdom a difficult task.
 It is, ultimately, better to be safe than sorry.

 It is crucial to recognize that it’s the cats who dictate the pace.
 With some, things go smoothly from the start, and they’re ready to be best pals in a matter of days.
 However, it is much more likely to take longer–weeks to months!
+We cannot emphasize this too much: it’s not up to you to decide how long each step should take!
+The cats themselves will signal when they’re ready to go to the next step.
 If you too fast, you will jeopardize the whole process.

 A slow and steady introduction starts with the establishment of a base camp for the newcomer (see our article on setting up base camp).
 Once you’ve set up his or her space, you’re ready to start letting the cats make positive associations between one another.
 This is key, and will be repeated ad infinitum; all associations between the cats during this critical period have to be as pleasing as possible to reduce possible friction when they finally have free access.